Last updated on May 26th, 2023.

 This Chocolate Drop Cookies recipe calls for three different types of chocolate which makes them the perfect chocolate lover’s treat.
 It is also a wonderful addition to our chocolate recipes collection like this Brownie Cake, these Biscoff Brownies, these Chocolate Covered Pecans, and these Matcha Brownies.

 The cookies are, tender, rich, and fudgy, just one bite, and you are hooked!

 But what I love the most about this recipe is that at the end of the day this is a basic Chocolate Drop Cookies recipe.
 Just a good ol’ classic mix and drop that will satisfy your heart and soul in no time.

 This recipe is adapted from the Bigger Bolder Baking cookbook.

-What makes a drop cookie a drop cookie is the use of a cookie spoon (or with the help of two spoons) to “drop” the dough over a baking sheet, then bake it free form.
-Meaning with no molds or shaping, much like these Pecan Cookies.
+What makes a drop cookie a drop cookie is the use of a cookie spoon (or with the help of two spoons) to “drop” the dough over a baking sheet, then bake it in free form.
+Meaning with no molds or shaping, much like these Coffee cookies, and these Chocolate Chunk Cookies.

 Why These Chocolate Drop Cookies?

 Let’s state the obvious first: it’s triple chocolate chip cookies, an old-fashioned treat we all love, and I can not think of any reason why you would not want to bake these.
 But just for the sake of it, here are some reasons and ideas:

 - Easy.
 This is a straight forward easy recipe.